Silverwood NetZero SEND School

 Creating a NetZero carbon school for 350 pupils with SEND requirements.

-Our team of health experts are working with Wiltshire Council to deliver a NetZero carbon school at Silverwood School, which will create 350 SEND school places for early years, primary, secondary and post-16.
+Our team of education experts are working with Wiltshire Council to deliver a NetZero carbon school at Silverwood School, which will create 350 SEND school places for early years, primary, secondary and post-16.

 Being delivered using the SCF framework, the project will create a ‘school within a school’, with a community of small teaching clusters that will provide a range of specialist teaching spaces, therapeutic support, and quiet dining.
 Each cluster will be designed to offer plenty of space to move around while maximising natural daylighting and ventilation to create an airy feel.

 Also planned is a hydrotherapy pool, a new all-weather sport pitch, new playing fields, landscaping, and ecological enhancements resulting in a biodiversity net gain of 14%.

 To achieve net zero carbon in operation, the buildings will utilise biomass boilers and incorporate a large array of photovoltaic (PV) solar panels that harness renewable energy.
 The school will also use Willmott Dixon’s EnergySynergyTM service, which models energy performance target data against actual ‘in-use’ performance for three years, ensuring energy use targets set out at design stage are met when operational.